 I also setup an email list that you can join if you want to learn more about the course.

-Or, if you don't text, fill out the form at the end of this article.
+Just fill out the form at the end of this article.

 You'll get three emails (1 per day) with a basic description of the concept behind the course and then I'll send out updates when the course is ready.